vmware-samples/vcenter-event-broker-appliance/getting-started.md

 *vSphere*

   * vCenter Server - This FQDN or IP Address of your vCenter Server that you wish to associate this VEBA Appliance to for Event subscription
-  * vCenter Username - The username to login to vCenter Server, as mentioned earlier, readOnly account is sufficent
+  * vCenter Username - The username to login to vCenter Server, as mentioned earlier, readOnly account is sufficient
   * vCenter Password - The password to the vCenter Username
   * Disable vCenter Server TLS Verification - If you have a self-signed SSL Certificate, you will need to check this box